Pediatric Cardiology Fellowship Training Program

 - Acute and chronic management of arrhythmia patients

 Trainees participate in daily arrhythmia rounds, all outpatient arrhythmia visits, pacemaker clinic, EP consult service, intracardiac electrophysiology studies and operative and catheter ablation procedures.

-Medical Director — Jonathan Rome, MD
+Medical Director — Matthew Gillespie, MD

 Fellows participate in daily pre-catheterization conferences, present and discuss data at weekly post-catheterization conferences, and attend weekly angiogram review sessions.
-Fellows participate in approximately 150 catheterization procedures during their training.

 By completion of fellowship, trainees are able to plan, perform and interpret a complete diagnostic study.
 For those with special interest in invasive cardiology, there is opportunity to develop skills in therapeutic catheterization during the latter portion of fellowship training.

 Faculty — Anirban Banerjee, MD, Meryl S. Cohen, MD, Karl Degenhardt, MD, PhD, Aaron Dorfman, MD, Stanford Ewing, MD, Christine Falkensammer, MD, Mark Fogel, MD, Marie Gleason, MD, David Goldberg, MD, Betsy Goldmuntz, MD, Alexa Hogarty, MD, Matthew Jolley, MD, Laura Mercer-Rosa, MD, Sumekala Nadaraj, MD, Shobha Natarajan, MD, Matthew O’Connor, MD, Jack Rychik, MD, Jill Savla, MD, Amanda Shillingford, MD, Mohamed Seliem, MD, Paul Stephens, MD, Anita Szwast, MD, Carol Wittlieb-Weber, MD